-Assessment Due Date and time Weighting Related Learning Outcomes Seminar Discussion All seminars 30% LO 1, LO 2, LO 3, LO 4 Individual Project Due the 25th of October (with presentations spread over two weeks) 30% LO 1, LO 2, LO 3, LO 4 Exam TBD 40% LO 1, LO 2, LO 3,LO 4
+Assessment Due Date and time Weighting Related Learning Outcomes Seminar Discussion All seminars 30% LO 1, LO 2, LO 3, LO 4 Individual Project Due the 5th of November (One week after presentations) 30% LO 1, LO 2, LO 3, LO 4 Exam TBD 40% LO 1, LO 2, LO 3,LO 4

 Assessment Related RequirementsStudents who fail to attend a seminar will be awarded a Zero (0) discussion mark for that seminar, apart from some cases of exceptional circumstances.
 Students who are absent from more than 3 seminars will have their final result withheld until a decision is made by the Program Coordinator.

 A mark for participation will be awarded based on the student’s contribution to the class discussions, along with evidence of preparation for these discussions.
 The aim is for the students to be able to distinguish between useful and less-useful articles for the purpose of building knowledge and understanding of a particular topic.
 The final seminar discussion mark will be determined at the end of the course, through a process of consultation with all course presenters, who will record the level of contribution from each student.